-Certificates originating in the United States (excluding Certificates of Islamic Slaughter issued by IS EG Halal) must be signed by a chamber of commerce and endorsed by the Egyptian embassy or consulate.
+Certificates originating in the United States (excluding Certificates of Islamic Slaughter issued by IS EG Halal) must be signed by a chamber of commerce but no longer require endorsement by the Egyptian embassy or consulate.
 Importers must present one set of all documents to Egypt's General Organization for Export and Import Control (see GAIN-EGYPT (EG-2018-2692) Food and Agricultural Import Regulations and Standards - FAIRS Export Certificate Report 2018).

-Meat and Poultry Products: Ministry of Agriculture and Land Reclamation Decree 1647 (1997), requires that the importer submit a request the General Organization for Veterinary Services for the import of meat and live animals.
+Meat and Poultry Products: Ministry of Agriculture and Land Reclamation Decree 1647 (1997), requires that the importer submit a request to the General Organization for Veterinary Services for the import of meat and live animals.
 The request must indicate: